 The Office for Academic Excellence and Assessment (AEA) has historically been tasked with advancing the assessment of student learning.
 For more than fifteen years, AEA, through various programs, has introduced innovative forms of teaching, developed faculty's reflective practices, and encouraged a variety of forms of assessing student learning.
 In essence, AEA works to empower educators as agents of transformative learning.

-The Creighton teaching and learning community is invited to share perspectives or even challenge traditional assumptions by: joining us in an exploration of collaborative and innovative teaching practices; utilizing a variety of faculty/assessment mentoring resources; and celebrating a variety of creative methods by which to study and assess our students' learning, as showcased in the 2013-2014 AEA Development Grant Series and the inaugural recognition of the Distinguished Educator in Teaching as Scholarship award.
+At Creighton, where all are encouraged and developed to be "life long learners," faculty and professional staff are reminded that their ongoing formation experiences are important for our educational excellence and invited to share perspectives or even challenge traditional assumptions by: joining us in an exploration of collaborative and innovative teaching practices; utilizing a variety of faculty/assessment mentoring resources; and celebrating a variety of creative methods by which to study and assess our students' learning, as showcased in the 2014-2015 AEA Development Grant Series and the annual Distinguished Educator in Teaching as Scholarship award.

 For inquiries about faculty development programming, contact Michele King at 402.280.3036 or Mary Emmer at 402.280.1109.

 Read more about opportunities for Teaching and Learning, view our recent Teaching and Learning Connections newsletter.

 For a list of publications that feature scholarly discussion of the art and practice of teaching view the Scholarship of Teaching and Learning (SoTL) Journals.